How to Get a Chinese Visa – Index

 In this case, you’ll have to send your passport (and other necessary documents) to the agency and they will handle everything.
 To apply for a Visa service through an agency you can use the form on the right sidebar of this page.

 People that are already traveling or working in Asia may also apply in Hong Kong (at the moment, only through an agency, as applying for a visa at the consular office is only possible for Hong Kong residents).
-Click here to read our guide to getting a Chinese Visa in Hong Kong.
+You can read our guide to getting a Chinese Visa in Hong Kong.

-Keep in mind that the government may abruptly decide to restrict or change Visa requirements in any moment, just like they did in 2008 (before the Olympic Games in Beijing) and in 2013.
+Keep in mind that the government may abruptly decide to restrict or change Visa requirements at any moment, just like they did in 2008 (before the Olympic Games in Beijing), 2013, and 2020 (with covid-19 pandemic).
 I don’t want to scare you; just be prepared to deal with the unforeseen.

-In practice, you can also apply in other countries, but do so at your own risk, as it’s possible (probable?) that your application will be rejected.
+In practice, you can also apply in other countries but do so at your own risk, as it’s possible/probable that your application will be rejected.
 It also depends on your passport: Italian and German people, for example, seem to experience much fewer problems than French and American people.
 It usually depends on how good (or bad) the relationship between China and your country is.
-Since July 2013, even in Hong Kong, they have started to reject a lot of applications.
-Click here for the details.

-Update: Since 2016, if you have a passport form one of the countries listed on this page, in some cases it is possible to get your Chinese visa directly online.
-Click here to learn about about this possibility.
+Since 2016, in some cases, it is possible to get your Chinese visa directly online.

 What are the basic requirements for getting a Chinese Visa?